 WordPress is one of the most popular website building platforms available, and its power is only matched by its versatility.
 The only drawback, it can be a victim of its own success, making it a target for breaches for hackers who have also used the software.

 Fortunately, the brilliant minds that created this wonderful website builder thought of that in advance, and have preinstalled quite a few plug-ins into WordPress that are automatic once installed.
-And many of these features pertain to the security of the program, as well as the websites built within.
-And WordPress requests updates regularly.
+Many of these features pertain to the security of the program, as well as the websites built within and WordPress requests updates regularly.

 Bonus: More Security Tips